Service Exposure

 service.my.cluster.shoot.url.k8s.example.comforcap-backend-serviceon port4004.api.my.cluster.shoot.url.k8s.example.com/api/v2forcap-backend-serviceon port8001.api.my.cluster.shoot.url.k8s.example.com/apiforcap-backend-serviceon port8000app.my.cluster.shoot.url.k8s.example.comforappon port5000.

-In the above example, the router workload is not exposed through servicesExposure.
-However, for multi-tenant scenarios, it may be exposed per tenant subdomain as usual.
+In the example above, the router workload is not exposed through serviceExposures.
+However, in multi-tenant scenarios, it may be exposed per tenant subdomain as usual.

 Ensure routes are ordered correctly to prevent routing errors.
-If you define multiple routes for a subdomain, the application needs to maintain the routes in the right order to avoid incorrect routing.
-For instance, in the example configuration above, the api subdomain requires the more specific path /api/v2 to be defined before the more general path /api.
+When multiple routes are defined for a subdomain, more specific paths must come before more general ones.
+For example, in the configuration above, the api subdomain requires /api/v2 to be defined before /api.

 Deploying Services-Only Applications